demizer/gds/doc/spec.rst

 If the files for backup are too large for one device, then the file will be split across devices.
 This metadata will be stored in the catalog.
 If the ``--no-split`` argument is used then the program will exit.

+..
+TODO: How to handle split files with the rsync algorithm?
+..
+TODO: How to handle split files and changed device lists.
+I.e., user changes
+         a device to a larger or smaller device in the middle of the run.

 File recovery
 ~~~~~~~~~~~~~